-Who will help with dysphagia?
+Who will help with my dysphagia?

-You may get help to manage eating and drinking from several people in your health team, including:
+You may get help to manage eating and drinking from several people in your health team, like:

-Speech and language therapists, who will assess your swallowing in detail and help to develop a plan for how to manage it.
-They may also give you exercises to strengthen your mouth and throat muscles.

-Dietitians, who will give you a nutritional assessment to find out what you can eat and drink safely, and will advise you on what food is best.
-They may also prescribe you special foods, or suggest extra vitamin or mineral supplements to make up any gaps in your diet.

-Pharmacists, who will provide you with alternative forms of your medication if you struggle to swallow tablets.

-Occupational therapists and physical therapists, who will advise you on the best positions and exercises to make swallowing easier, and may be able to give you advice on the best way to eat.
+- Speech and language therapists, who assess your swallowing in detail and develop a plan for how to manage it.
+They may give you exercises to strengthen your mouth and throat muscles. - Dietitians, who give you a nutritional assessment to find out what you can eat and drink safely, and will advise you on what food is best.
+They may also prescribe you special foods, or suggest extra vitamin or mineral supplements to make up any gaps in your diet. - Pharmacists, who offer alternative forms of your medication if you struggle to swallow tablets. - Occupational therapists and physical therapists, who advise you on positions and exercises to make swallowing easier, and may be able to give you advice on the best way to eat.